1aTa/Mouse-Debouncer/README.md

 4. *Test and customize the thresholds for the best possible experience.*
 5. Enjoy!

+NOTE: When clicking and dragging, it's possible that the initial MouseDown will trigger an erroneous second click, thus cancelling the subsequent drag.
+Unfortunately there's no software solution for this.
+If you notice your drag events are stopping suddenly, it's definitely time for new switches.

 ## Command-Line Options

 `threshold` : min delay between clicks in milliseconds to trigger a double click (**def**: 50  **min**: 1  **max**: 500)